ravibak/AVD/IaC/README.md

 ## Overview

-Microsoft official Terraform samples are [available here](https://learn.microsoft.com/en-us/azure/developer/terraform/configure-azure-virtual-desktop)
+Microsoft official Terraform samples for Azure Virtual Dekstop are [available here](https://learn.microsoft.com/en-us/azure/developer/terraform/configure-azure-virtual-desktop)

 While they are a great starters for the initial deployment, scenario such as setting up a new host pool in an existing Azure Virtual network with a Active Directory domain join is not covered currently.